Skip to Main Content

 Introduction

-IALS has an extensive collection of US Federal primary and secondary resources in print and electronic formats and a more selective collection of State primary resources, concentrating on California, New York, Pennsylvania, Texas and Louisiana.
+IALS has an extensive collection of U.S. Federal primary and secondary resources in print and electronic formats and a more selective collection of State primary resources, concentrating on California, Louisiana, New York, Pennsylvania, and Texas.

 Legislation: Introduction

-Legislation is subdivided into the Constitution, Federal and State statutes and Federal and State regulations.
+Legislation at both the federal and state levels is hierarchical, with the constitution at the top and statutes and regulations below.
 Statutes and regulations are published both chronologically and in codified form.

-The Constitution, “the supreme Law of the Land”, defines the structure of government with the separation of powers between the legislative, executive and judicial branches, defines the powers of the federal government and guarantees the basic rights of US citizens, such as the right to "bear arms".
+The U.S. Constitution, “the supreme Law of the Land”, defines the structure of the federal government with the separation of powers between the legislative, executive and judicial branches, defines the powers of the federal government and guarantees the basic rights of U.S. citizens, such as the right to "bear arms".

 Electronic sources

-There are numerous electronic sources and a useful list produced by the Library of Congress.
+The U.S. Constitution is available from numerous electronic sources, and a useful list is produced by the Library of Congress.

 In particular it is worth noting: